Taxes for nation building

 Fiscal policy

-- Focus government expenditure on delivering essential public goods and services, e.g., education, healthcare, infrastructure, housing, and programmes to protect the environment.
+- Deliver essential public goods and services.
+For e.g., education, healthcare, infrastructure, housing, and programs to protect the environment.

 Tax policy